mavaddat/nvm-windows/README.md

 Overall, this project brings together some ideas, a few battle-hardened pieces of other modules, and support for newer versions of node.

 NVM for Windows recognizes the "latest" versions using a [list](https://nodejs.org/download/release/index.json) provided by the Node project.
 Version 1.1.1+ use this list.
-Before this list existed, I was scraping releases and serving it as a standalone [data feed](https://github.com/coreybutler/nodedistro).
+Before this list existed, @coreybutler was scraping releases and serving it as a standalone [data feed](https://github.com/mavaddat/nodedistro).
 This list was used in versions 1.1.0 and prior, but is now deprecated.

 ## Motivation